 Basically, return on investment or ROI indicates how much money you can return back upon making an investment.
 In project management, ROI is a metric used to evaluate profitability of a project.
 It’s the ratio of net profit gained upon project completion to the sum of money invested in it.

-How to calculate roi in project management?
+How to calculate ROI in project management?

 To calculate return on investment for a project, you need two variables: project costs (actual or estimated) and financial value this project has delivered (or is expected to deliver).
-Then, use the following formula: ROI = (Financial value – Project cost / Project cost) x 100%.
-The result you’ll get will tell how profitable the project is.
+Then, use the following formula for ROI calculation:

 What are 3 types of ROI?